teddyking/docs-tap/getting-started.md

 depend on.

 This experience is made possible in Tanzu Application Platform by using the Services Toolkit component.
 Below are the usecases that are unlocked by Services Toolkit on TAP.
-Those marked with GA are Generally Available in version 0.5.0.
+Those marked with GA are Generally Available (GA) in version 0.5.0.

 ### Usecases unlocked by Services Toolkit on TAP

 1. Usecase1 - Binding an application to a pre-provisioned service instance running in the same namespace (GA).
 2. Usecase2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster (GA).
 3. Usecase3 - Binding an application to a service instance running on a different k8s cluster (Beta).
 4. Usecase4 - Binding an application to a service running outside K8s (e.g. external Azure DB) (Beta).